emircancakmakk/arduino_pedestrian_crossing_traffic_light_system/README.md

 - LEDs (for traffic lights)
 - Buzzer (for pedestrian signal)

-## Circuit Diagram

-Insert your circuit diagram here.
-You can use software like Fritzing to create one.

 ## Installation

 1. Connect the components according to the provided circuit diagram.